StefanoBelloni/QSpinPuzzle/README.md

 ## TODOs

-- [ ] difficult level should not depend on number of shuffle, but on some metric, for example the fill-level for the leaves and max sidstance between marbles
+- [ ] difficult level should not depend on number of shuffle, but on some metric, for example the fill-level for the leaves and max sidstance between marbles (start)
 - [ ] add settings
     - [ ] different colors(?)
     - [ ] autosave